 Arthritis-Appropriate, Evidence-Based Interventions (AAEBI)

-The Osteoarthritis Action Alliance (OAAA) recently completed a Centers for Disease Control and Prevention (CDC)-funded review of select evidence-based interventions to identify community-based programs that met established criteria to be classified as an arthritis-appropriate evidence-based intervention (AAEBI).
+The Osteoarthritis Action Alliance (OAAA) recently completed a Centers for Disease Control and Prevention (CDC)-funded review of select evidence-based interventions to identify community-based programs that met established criteria to be recognized as an arthritis-appropriate, evidence-based intervention (AAEBI).

 The OAAA has expanded the menu of recognized AAEBI programs by adding eleven programs to the list of recognized AAEBIs, including six physical activity interventions and five self-management education interventions.